Cart

 You can test a bed in a showroom for a few minutes, but the real test happens over several nights in your own home.
 That’s why a sleep trial is so valuable.
 Many brands offer a trial period, often around 100 nights, allowing you to fully experience your new adjustable base and make sure it’s the right fit for your sleep style.
 This gives you the freedom to test out different positions and features without the pressure of a final sale.
 If it’s not working for you, a good trial policy allows for a straightforward return.

-Know the Motor and Frame Warranties
+Check the Motor and Frame Coverage

 An adjustable base has more moving parts than a standard bed frame, so a solid warranty is non-negotiable.
 Pay close attention to the coverage for the motor and the frame itself.
 A quality manufacturer will stand behind its product with a multi-year limited warranty, often covering defects in materials and workmanship for up to 10 years or more.
 This is your assurance that the mechanics that power your comfort are built to last.
 When comparing different mattress brands and their bases, the warranty can be a clear indicator of quality and durability.

-Check for Hidden Fees
+Watch Out for Hidden Shipping or Restocking Fees

 The price you see should be the price you pay.
 Unfortunately, hidden fees for things like shipping, delivery, or even returns can sometimes catch you by surprise.
 Before finalizing your purchase, confirm what’s included.
 The best companies offer benefits like free shipping and returns to make the process seamless.
 Some even provide white glove delivery, where a team sets up the new frame for you and hauls away your old one.
 Asking about these details ensures there are no unexpected charges and that you’re getting the best possible value.